metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/allocation.md

 ## Overview

-The **Allocation** guard allows specifying a limit on the number of NFTs each guard group can mint.
+The **Allocation** guard allows specifying a limit on the number of Assets each guard group can mint.

-The limit is set per identifier — provided in the settings — to allow multiple allocations within the same Candy Machine.
+The limit is set per identifier — provided in the settings — to allow multiple allocations within the same Core Candy Machine.

 {% diagram  %}